 - Occasionally, taxis do go on strike in Athens and it does spell havoc for the city.
 You’re options would be to engage a private car service that can be organised through your hotel (can be very expensive), hiring a car yourself or public transport

 - Our experience with taxi drivers that are randomly picked up inside the Plaka area has not been great and best avoided.
 Taxis around Piraeus Port are also not highly regarded.
 If you can plan ahead, try and pre-book one in advance or walk out of the area to a main road where your chances of getting a better service will increase dramatically

-- By downloading Taxibeat App*. to your phone, you can book a yellow taxi and guarantee a driver that speaks English at no additional cost (*note you can only book taxis on demand with this app – no pre-booking, and can’t book taxis from the airport – For pre-booking airport or seaport taxis see our related posts.)
+- Download the Taxibeat App* to your phone, you can book a yellow taxi on demand subject to availability at the time of booking (*note you can not pre-book taxis in advance with this app) – For pre-booking airport or seaport taxis see our suggestions here.)

 Read about Athens public transport here.

 Do you need a Ferry service whilst in Greece

 The most popular way of getting from the mainland to the islands in Greece is by Ferry.
 They can get extremely busy during the summer months of July and August but are known for running to schedule.
 You can pre-book a taxi to take you to or pick you up from the port of Piraeus to meet your ferry.